 (h) In this Agreement, unless the context indicates otherwise, the singular includes the plural and the plural the singular; references to statutes, sections or regulations are to be construed as including all statutory or regulatory provisions consolidating, amending, replacing, succeeding or supplementing the statute, section or regulation referred to; the words “including,” “includes” and “include” shall be deemed to be followed by the words “without limitation” or “but not limited to” or words of similar import; references to articles, sections (or subdivisions of sections), exhibits, annexes, appendices or schedules are to those of this Agreement unless otherwise indicated; references to agreements and other contractual instruments shall be deemed to include all exhibits, schedules and appendices attached thereto and all subsequent amendments and other modifications to such instruments, but only to the extent such amendments and other modifications are not prohibited by the terms of this Agreement; references to days shall mean calendar days unless specified otherwise; and references to Persons include their respective successors and permitted assigns.

 (i) EPMI recognizes that FRONTERA may be obtaining financing to own and operate the Facility and hereby agrees to cooperate with FRONTERA to secure such financing and to provide FRONTERA on a timely basis with such information regarding EPMI and such consents, opinions, resolutions and related documents as are reasonably requested and are customary in connection with the closing of a project financing for facilities such as the Facility.
+[Need to discuss possibilities here].

+(j) Governing Law –Should be Texas given the location of the Facility.

 30. FINANCING PARTIES’ REQUIREMENTS AND LIEN WAIVERS

 (a) EPMI acknowledges that FRONTERA may borrow certain funds from the Financing Parties for the acquisition of the Facility and that, as a condition to making loans to FRONTERA, the Financing Parties may require that FRONTERA convey a security interest in the Facility, any Transaction, or in this Agreement, and from time to time may require certain documents from EPMI.
-In connection with such financing, EPMI agrees to furnish to the Financing Parties such written information, certificates, copies of invoices and receipts, lien waivers (upon payment), affidavits and other like documents as the Financing Parties may reasonably request.
-Upon the request of the Financing Parties, as a condition precedent to Financial Closing, EPMI shall state in writing whether or not it is satisfied with FRONTERA’s performance to that date.
+In connection with such financing, EPMI agrees to furnish to the Financing Parties such written information, certificates, copies of invoices and receipts, lien waivers (upon payment), affidavits and other like documents as the Financing Parties may reasonably request [what about the legal time and effort needed to respond to these requests].
+Upon the request of the Financing Parties, as a condition precedent to Financial Closing??
+[Not defined], EPMI shall state in writing whether or not it is satisfied with FRONTERA’s performance to that date.
 EPMI shall negotiate in good faith amendments to this Agreement reasonably requested by the Financing Parties.
 FRONTERA and EPMI agree that the Financing Parties are intended to be a third party beneficiary of this Agreement.
-In that regard, FRONTERA and EPMI will not, without the prior written consent of the Financing Parties, following any financing, amend or modify any material term of this Agreement.
+In that regard, FRONTERA and EPMI will not, without the prior written consent of the Financing Parties, following any financing of which EPMI is notified in writing, amend or modify any material term of this Agreement.

 (b) EPMI shall promptly execute any additional documentation as may be mutually agreed on form and substance, reasonably requested by the Financing Parties, including, but not limited to, documents evidencing EPMI’s consent to assignment of this Agreement as a security to the Financing Parties or otherwise upon the occurrence of events specified in such documents and any reasonable modifications to this Agreement.